rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

     "/var/log/uucp.log" 2010-6-29
     ...

-It&rsquo;s a straightforward format - the log file location is on the left, and the date when it was last rotated is on the right.
+It's a straightforward format - the log file location is on the left, and the date when it was last rotated is on the right.
 Sometimes it can happen that the dates on your server get a little wonky (if you were tinkering with an NTP service or the like), and the date when a log was last rotated winds up being a future date.
-If that&rsquo;s happened you&rsquo;ll see it here.
+If that's happened you'll see it here.

-If you want to check logrotate out with a particular log file but don&rsquo;t want to force everything to rotate, you can delete the log&rsquo;s entry from the logrotate status file.
-Then when you run logrotate normally it should create a new entry for the log with today&rsquo;s date (even though it may not actually rotate the log - it uses that first run as a baseline if it&rsquo;s just interval-based).
+If you want to check logrotate out with a particular log file but don't want to force everything to rotate, you can delete the log's entry from the logrotate status file.
+Then when you run logrotate normally it should create a new entry for the log with today's date (even though it may not actually rotate the log - it uses that first run as a baseline if it's just interval-based).

 ### Summary